mr-bt/manager.README/README.md

 - **Logic:** If it doesn't make sense or lacks rigour, chances are one will not trust your judgement.

-- **Authenticity:** If one feels they're not getting access to the "real" you — to a full and complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.
+- **Authenticity:** If one feels they're not getting access to the "real" you — to a complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.

 - **Execution:** If one doesn't walk the talk, meaning not dependable, chances are they will not trust you.